avinassh/blag/content/posts/sqlite-wal-checksum.md

 This is a follow-up post to my [PSA: SQLite does not do checksums](https://avi.im/blag/2024/sqlite-bit-flip) and [PSA: Most databases do not do checksums by default](https://avi.im/blag/2024/databases-checksum).
 In the previous posts I mentioned that SQLite does not do checksums by default, but it has checksums in WAL mode.
 However, on checksum errors, instead of raising error, it drops all the subsequent frames.
 Even if they are not corrupt.
 This is not a bug; it's intentional.

+<small>Disclosure: I work at Turso, which maintains a SQLite fork, libSQL.
+Since libSQL is a fork, it also has the same issue.</small>

 ## SQLite WAL

 SQLite introduced WAL in 2010.
 It’s not the default mode, but you’re likely using it if you want higher write throughput.
 Whenever you make writes, they are first written to the WAL file.
 Then, during checkpoint operations, the database pages are written from the WAL to the main DB file.
 Each page in the WAL is called a frame.
 Each frame has a header, which comprises the frame number, page number, commit marker, and checksums.